Python Cheat Sheet For Beginners

 Print: Use the print() function to display text or values on the screen.

-Input: The input() function allows you to take user input and store it in a variable.
+Input: The input() function allows you to store user input in a variable.

-If Statements: Conditional statements like if, Elif, and else are used to make decisions in your code.
+If Statements: Conditional statements like if, elif, and else help make decisions in your code.

-Loops: Python provides for and while loops for executing code repeatedly.
+Loops: Utilise for and while loops to execute code repeatedly.

 Lists and Dictionaries